-We will announce the results of the voting at the Annual Meeting promptly once they are available and will report final results in a Current Report on Form 8-K filed with the SEC on or prior to the fourth business day immediately following the Annual Meeting.
+We will report the results of the voting at the Annual Meeting in a Current Report on Form 8-K filed with the SEC on or prior to the fourth business day immediately following the Annual Meeting.

 Q - What is "householding" and how does it work?